trifel/Ict/README.md

 ```
 // The host IP address is used to create the UDP socket and to provide the IXI API.
 // If the IP address is 0.0.0.0, the socket will be bound to the wildcard address,
 // an IP address chosen by the kernel.
-Mostly you don't need to change the host IP.
+Mostly you don`t need to change the host IP.
 host = 0.0.0.0

 // Defines on which port your Ict instance is listen.
 The port is used for the UDP